Team-SalamaThanks/huggingface-space-v1/README.md

 #
 # huggingface-space-v1

 This repository contains all the files from the Huggingface space SalamaThanksV1.
-These files were needed to obtain the API from the developed Gradio web application, that was later used for SalamaThanksV1.
+These files were needed to obtain the API from the developed Gradio web application, that was later used for the final web app of SalamaThanksV1.